hodu-rs/hodu/crates/hodu_cpu_kernels/README.md

 - All exotic float types (f8, bf16, f16) are converted to/from f32 for computation
 - Integer overflow behavior follows C semantics
 - Division by zero returns 0 (not NaN) for integer types
+- Windowing operations use padding values based on the reduction type (e.g., -∞ for max, +∞ for min, 0 for sum)